andrewbatallones/nvim-settings/README.md

 ```

 Since the init.lua is already loading the settings, you'll need to comment them out to do the initial `PackerInstall`.
-Afterwards, just uncomment the settings require code and you're good to go.
+Afterwards, run `:PackerInstall` within neovim to install the packages and restart neovim.